Easy Whole Wheat Biscuits

-Who doesn’t love a light, tender buttermilk biscuit?
-These Easiest 100% Whole-Wheat Biscuits have the delicious tang of buttermilk and a mild, nutty whole-wheat flavor without being heavy or dense.
-They are so easy to make with just six ingredients; you can have them on your table in no time!
+These whole wheat biscuits have the delicious tang of buttermilk and a mild, nutty whole wheat flavor without being heavy or dense.
+They are so easy to make with just six ingredients.
+You can have them on your table in no time!

-Enter these Easiest 100% Whole-Wheat Biscuits.
-They’re 100% whole grain, but since they’re made with white whole-wheat flour, they are not heavy or dense as some whole-wheat baked goods tend to be.
-No, these Easiest 100% Whole-Wheat Biscuits are light and tender with the delicious tang of buttermilk and the nutty flavor of whole-wheat.
+When I want to make homemade bread for dinner, I often make my classic biscuit recipe or these whole wheat biscuits because they are quick and easy just like my drop biscuits.
+These biscuits are 100% whole grain, but since they’re made with white whole wheat flour, they are not heavy or dense as some whole wheat baked goods tend to be.
+These homemade biscuits are light and tender with the delicious tang of buttermilk and the nutty flavor of whole wheat.

 So what exactly makes white whole-wheat different from regular whole-wheat?
 White whole-wheat flour is simply made from a different kind of wheat, white wheat.
 Regular whole-wheat flour is made from red wheat, which has a slightly stronger (think bitter) taste.
 White wheat is milder in flavor and has a softer texture, making the wheat flavor (and texture) less noticeable in baked goods.